Purple Martin Project

 The Purple Martin Colony is located in an open area away from buildings and trees to match the birds' nesting habits.
 The housing units are mounted on telescoping poles 10 to 20 feet above the ground for once a year cleaning with limited data collection; otherwise, the houses are not monitored during the nesting season.

-Five (5) Silver Series Deluxe Gourd Racks: Each rack includes 12 units (PUMA Excluder Gourds) with polyester rope and 4-part pulley systems along with stainless steel predator guards, top perch rods and Starling-resistant entrance holes.
+The colony includes eight (8) Silver Series Deluxe Gourd Rack.
+Each rack includes 12 units (PUMA Excluder Gourds) with polyester rope and 4-part pulley systems along with stainless steel predator guards, top perch rods and Starling-resistant entrance holes.

 When identifying PUMA from a distance, look for the dipping and diving, swiftly flying swallow with the broad chest, a short, forked tail and long tapered wings.
 What can you notice by taking a closer look?